 Patients who are unable to pay their copay/deductible at the time of registration will continue to receive their services prescribed by their healthcare provider.

-Campbell County Memorial Hospital Radiology Department, 501 S. Burma Avenue,
+Location: Campbell County Memorial Hospital Radiology Department, 501 S. Burma

-Hours: Monday-Thursday, 7 am-5 pm and Friday 7 am - 4 pm.
+Hours of Operation: Monday-Thursday, 7 am-5 pm, and Friday 7 am - 4 pm.
 On-call coverage

 Saturday and Sunday